openvinotoolkit/openvino/docs/dev/ci/github_actions/adding_tests.md

 ## Test Time and Usage

+Be mindful about time and runners usage when adding new steps, jobs and workflows.
+When adding any new test or changing the scope of an existing test, always check the test execution time in your pull request.
+As a rule of thumb, the execution time of any workflow in the precommit should be less than 60 minutes.
+Also note that even if, as recommended, the execution time is less than 60 minutes, it may be unreasonably costly to run a powerful multi-core runner for a long time without a proper workload.

 ### Adding a Step

 When adding a step in a job, check its execution time compared to other jobs.
 Try to